In 1998, for the first time ever, Polina Raiko (1928-2004), a 69-year-old woman who had spent almost her entire life as a wife, mother, and farmer,...

 The exhibition of Anita’s paintings caused an extreme scandal at the time.
-Think that she exhibited her works to a city that had been used to solely traditional academic painting.
-Academic painting was the standard with which the São Paulo elite was accustomed and seeing the girl’s cubist aesthetic was not a pleasant experience for most of the public and critics, especially one critic, in particular, the Brazilian writer Monteiro Lobato (perhaps you have heard of him, he is the author of The Yellow Woodpecker Farm, a very popular book in Brazil).
+To think that she exhibited her works in a city that had been used for solely traditional academic painting!
+Academic painting was the standard with which the São Paulo elite was accustomed and seeing the girl’s Cubist aesthetic was not a pleasant experience for most of the public and critics, especially one critic, in particular, the Brazilian writer Monteiro Lobato (perhaps you have heard of him, he is the author of The Yellow Woodpecker Farm, a very popular book in Brazil).

 Such artworks like The Silly and A Student, which Anita produced during her stay in the United States, were angrily reviewed by Lobato.
 The writer was cruel: referring to modern art in general as “caricature art”, he said that Anita was lost in the “forced aesthetic attitude towards the extravagances of Picasso and company.”
 Ugh.
 And he did not stop there: he recognized that the girl had a talent that he called “unusual” and “vigorous” but because she was “seduced by what she calls modern art”, her art was rather debatable.
 Nasty, isn’t it?